-Fesoterodine fumarate extended-release tablets contain fesoterodine fumarate.
+Fesoterodine fumarate tablet contains fesoterodine fumarate and is an extended-release tablet.
 Fesoterodine is rapidly de-esterified to its active metabolite (R)-2-(3-diisopropylamino-1-phenylpropyl)-4-hydroxymethyl-phenol, or 5-hydroxymethyl tolterodine, which is a muscarinic receptor antagonist.

-Chemically, fesoterodine fumarate is designated as isobutyric acid 2-((R)-3-diisopropylammonium-1-phenylpropyl)-4-(hydroxymethyl) phenyl ester hydrogen fumarate.
-The empirical formula is $C{30}H{41}NO_7$ and its molecular weight is 527.66.
+Chemically, fesoterodine fumarate is designated as Isobutyric acid 2-((R)-3- diisopropylammonium-1-phenylpropyl)-4-(hydroxymethyl) phenyl ester hydrogen fumarate.
+The empirical formula is C ${30}$ H ${41}$ NO ${7}$ and its molecular weight is 527.66.
 The structural formula is: